jnwndr/pkgs/README.md

-# AdminR Packages
+# AdminR Code Base

-A curated list of R packages created and used by Swiss public institutions
+>A curated list of R packages & R code created and used by Swiss public institutions

 ### About

-We try to collect and classify R packages that are are created and used by Swiss statistical offices.
-This should facilitate collaboration and reduce duplication.
-We presented and discussed this list on the adminR Session at the [**Swiss Statistics Meeting 2021**](https://www.statistiktage.ch/images/pdfs/2021/Programm_Statistiktage_2021.pdf) on the 6th of September 2021 in Lugano.
+Mid 2021, we started to collect and classify R packages that are are created and used by Swiss statistical offices to facilitate collaboration and reduce duplication.
+We presented and discussed this first list on the adminR Session at the [**Swiss Statistics Meeting 2021**](https://www.statistiktage.ch/images/pdfs/2021/Programm_Statistiktage_2021.pdf) on the 6th of September 2021 in Lugano.

 In the meantime, following the [**adminR-Spring Meetup in Aarau**](https://www.meetup.com/adminr/events/285121068/) (May 31 2022), we have further developed the idea to build and curate a set of R packages or R code in general as an infrastructure for federal and cantonal official statistics.